M2BL/NextPyper/README.md

 # NextPyper
-Recovery of homoeologous loci from targeted capture data in higher ploidy samples.
+Recovery of homoeologous loci from target capture data in higher ploidy samples.

 ## Table of contents